Akkodis-Solution-Engineering/PubSec-Info-Assistant/docs/features/user_experience.md

 > ![Chat Link](/docs/images/info-assist-chat-ui.png)

 There are new modes that extend the Information Assistant user experience.
-Similar to COPILOT, Information Assistant has a Work and a Web Mode called Work Only and Work + Web respectfully.
+Similar to COPILOT, Information Assistant has a Work and a Web Mode called School Only and School + Web respectfully.
 There is also a Generative mode enabling user interaction with the LLM without grounding the response in their data.

-## Work Only
+## School Only

-Work Only mode provides the natural language conversation with your data that you are familiar with from previous versions of Information Assistant.
+School Only mode provides the natural language conversation with your data that you are familiar with from previous versions of Information Assistant.
 In this mode, the user is limited to interacting with their private data they upload into the Information Assistant.
-The color scheme for Work Only mode is intentionally the same as M365 Copilot.
+The color scheme for School Only mode is intentionally the same as M365 Copilot.

-## Work + Web
+## School + Web

-The Work + Web mode experience starts similar to Work Only mode.
+The School + Web mode experience starts similar to School Only mode.
 It provides new options in the response enabling the user to __Searh Web__ to see if there is newer information available or __Compare with Web__ to compare the response from their data with information available on the web.
 In this mode the user can choose to ask questions and have the grounding data be either sourced from private data they upload or web search results from the Bing Search service.
 The default grounding mode can be changed in the Adjust settings located on the top right just below the Assistants preview links.

 ![Chat Link](/docs/images/work-plus-web-ui.png)